acterglobal/a3/docs/content/docs/contributing/flutter-code-style-guide.md

 - General try-catches (rather use AsyncValues)
 - Router for state management

-**1. Scaffold usage**
-Every parent page should use Scaffold widget to structure entire screen layout.

 **2. Scrolling usage**
 - Use `SingleChildScrollView` in all the general use cases where need widgets need to be scrollable
 - Use `CustomScrollView` with its `Slivers` when complex scrolling behavior is required

-**3. Avoid code nesting**
+**3. Avoid Deeply Nested Widget Hierarchies**
 - Use module approach of widget layout and avoid huge nesting in code
-- Create sperate `methods` or `class` for common widgets
+- It helps to break things out into separate functions / methods, each of which returns a small widget that contributes to a larger interface.
+This also facilitates code re-use and, at least in theory, makes your code easier to test.
+- General rule of thumb: If something feels unwieldy, that usually means you should probably break that logical section out into it's own function.

 **4. State management with Riverpod**
 - Avoid unneccesary usage of provider where things can be handle without it
-- Use appropriate River proivder type based on the use-case
+- Use appropriate Riverpod provider type based on the use-case
 - Avoiding `requireValue` and `ref.watch(clientProvider)!`
 - Proper dependency management (ref.watch rather than ref.read(someProvider.notifier).someFunction())`)